 Ryanair is a great bargain and a decent airline to fly, as long as you know what to expect.

 In order to keep those fares cheap, Ryanair employs a number of cost-cutting measures.
 They fly out of secondary airports, offer no food or beverages, no in-flight entertainment, and virtually no service.
 But the main reason why everything is so cheap?
 High fees.
-You get the fare for free, but if you want to make any changes or need a refund, the fees are so high, you are better off just buying a new ticket.
+You get the fare for free, but if you want to make any changes or need a refund, the fees are so high, you’re better off just buying a new ticket.

 Service on Ryanair is fine because there is none.
 At these prices, you shouldn’t expect any.
 Food and drink cost money.
-And flight attendants are just chaperones there in case of emergency.
+And the flight attendants are just chaperones there in case of emergency.

 So who is this airline perfect for?
 The cheap budget traveler.